 While the news of her death deeply affected friends, it “entirely incapacitated” Frank.[ix]
 He took a short leave of absence to mourn and bury his wife, but later gave up his command and retreated to Europe for several months.
 He never forgot her, but he chose not to write or talk about “Belle,” leaving friends to write moving tributes and memorials.

-And so, when he blanched at the telegram, turned hastily away from his staff officers, and jerked the tent flap closed, he shut out prying eyes and curious minds from his grief.
+And so, when he received the telegraph and turned away from his staff officers, he shut out prying eyes and curious minds from his grief.
 So many memories of her beautiful constancy and self-sacrifice, of her bright and genial companionship, of her rich and glowing sympathies, of her warm and loving nature, come back to me, that I feel how inadequate any tribute I could pay her is worth.[x]
-The darkness of night hid his breaking heart.
 His comrades saw grief’s effects, and his troops feared he would lose his mind.
 Belle had been his quiet strength and inspiration.
 She was the love of his early life.
 She saved him twice when medical authorities thought it wasn’t possible.
 Many commanders died in the service of their country, making an ultimate sacrifice for their patriotism.
 General Barlow was fated to live; the sacrifice demanded of him was his beloved wife.

 [i] Eileen F. Conklin, Women at Gettysburg, 1863, Revisited (2013), page 22.